Co-ownership Agreement basics... so your all in the know!

 You need to agree that this is OK and all co-owners are comfortable with this.

 If the property is held in an entity, you need to be aware of tax implications.
 If a co-owner plans to use their weeks at the property as a rental, this can affect the property.
-Revenue Canada and capital gains taxes are issues that need to be kept in mind if a co-owner is thinking of this.
+Revenue Canada and capital gains taxes are issues that need to be kept in mind.

 For this you should get Professional Tax Advice!